Atabek786/cs50code/cs50p/README.md

 ## Getting Started

-To use the Awesome Activity Suggestion Bot, you'll need to have Python installed on your system.
+To use the Activity Suggestion Bot, you'll need to have Python installed on your system.
 If you don't have Python installed, you can download it from the official website: [Python Downloads](https://www.python.org/downloads/)

 1. Clone this repository
 2. Navigate to the project directory: cd cs50p